robinandersson/just-todo/README.md

 Migrate db from current version, use it to setup tables and columns from fresh database.

 Use `npm run migrate up` to migrate up completely.
 To migrate {N} migrations from current step, use `npm run migrate up {N}`. `npm run migrate down` migrates down one step at a time.

+### `npm run frontend:test`

+Unit and Integration tests for the frontend; Launches the test runner in the interactive watch mode.

+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run fullstack:cypress`

+End-to-end tests; Opens the Cypress Test Runner in interactive mode.

+Observe!
+Needs whole stack (frontend, backend, db) to be run locally (according to default config) in order for all tests to succeed.
+Also needs db to be seeded with some data (readme will be updated with info at later time, for now see comments in Cypress test files).